The call for a fair, safe and healthy living environment for everyone.

 Rechtvaardig

-Watch back our Fellowship:
+Watch back our Fellowship

 See the introduction of our fourth DCFA Fellow OneWorld.
 For this event, Seada Nourhussen, the editor-in-chief of OneWorld, and John Olivieira, publisher of OneWorld, invited Studio Colorado to join them in the studio.

-More about OneWorld
+More about DCFA Fellow OneWorld

 OneWorld is a magazine that focuses on journalism for justice.
 They are outspoken about injustice and inequality and bring awareness to topics such as human rights, identity, and sustainability.
 In their Fellowship, Seada and John take us on their mission to (re)design journalism.
 Together, we we explore current power structures in the field and the concept of ‘journalism for justice’.

-Watch back the Redesigning Journalism:
+Watch back the Redesigning Journalism

 In the Redesigning Journalism series, Seada Nourhussen and John Olivieira focus on design flaws in journalism and explore solutions and practical changes to redesign it.
 Why is an ongoing conversation on the use of language and its exclusionary practice necessary?
 And how can you introduce such information in the best possible way?

-More about: Redesigning Journalism
+More about Redesigning Journalism

 In the light of designing for all, language is one of the practices by which current power relations are established and sustained.
 As a society, we still use ableist, colonial, transphobic, homophobic, and gender-inequal language in our daily speech and writing.
 If you want to read more on these topics, here are some articles to enjoy!